joaocorreiaprof/BookMinder/README.md

 ## Future Improvements

-- Mobile and tablet view.
+- Mobile and tablew view .
 - Implementing user authentication with JWT (JSON Web Tokens) for secure login and access control.
 - Adding pagination or infinite scroll for better handling of large book inventories.
 - Integrating file upload functionality for book cover images to be dynamically added from the frontend.